aarnphm/morph/docs/content/SRS/SRS.md

 [@cunningham2023interim; @templeton2024scaling], but features alone won't offer too much value for end users (engineers, writers).

-`tinymorph` then must be able to compose multiple activations that represents certain tonality, in which a auto-interp pipeline [@juang2024autointerp] should be implemented to guide base models to generate in certain direction.
+`morph` then must be able to compose multiple activations that represents certain tonality, in which a auto-interp pipeline [@juang2024autointerp] should be implemented to guide base models to generate in certain direction.